MALE INITIATION AND

 Version 6.4 : Nov 2007

-This site is against a full Circumcision on infants as practiced in the USA
+This site is totally against a full Circumcision of infants.

 The normal foreskin can move freely and be retracted without

 any difficulty.
 A normal man can see and touch the entire penis,

 retract the foreskin" - inhibits the relationship between